An Evening With Bari Weiss

-Tickets will be required for admission to this presentation.
+Tickets are $20 and will be required for admission to this presentation.
 Seating with a ticket is on a “first come, first served” basis.
 Seats will only be held up to ten (10) minutes before the start of the session.
 Tickets for unfilled seats will be distributed to the standby line on a first come first served basis.

 The presenting sponsor of this year’s Evenings With series is